UIDIGI EPROM

 We use the following setting to support the APRS Local Info Initiative:

-The path of NONE should not be digipeated by any local digipeater via this path.
+The blank path will not be digipeated by any local digipeater.
 This is path for local information only.
-See the Beacon3Interval and Beacon3Text parameters to support this setting
+See the Beacon3Interval and Beacon3Text parameters to support this setting.

 // AX.25 Aux path